Azerbaijan's State Security Service exposes illegal armed group established under control of Iran's special services (VIDEO) (UPDATE)

 Details added: first version posted on November 1, 21:02

 BAKU, Azerbaijan, November 1.
-Azerbaijan's State Security Service has exposed an illegal armed group consisting of Azerbaijani citizens, secretly established under the control of the Iranian special services by inculcating radical religious ideas, the service told Trend.
+Azerbaijan's State Security Service has exposed an illegal armed group consisting of Azerbaijani citizens, secretly established under the control of the Iranian special services by inculcating radical religious ideas, the service told Trend on November 1.

 The State Security Service is implementing complex investigative measures related to such actions as the secret involvement of Azerbaijani citizens in military exercises outside the country by Iranian special services, their financing, keeping them in their sphere of influence by blackmail and other violent methods in order to use them against the state security of Azerbaijan.